-In recent years, the Danish tax administration ("DTA") has launched a large number of legal cases against Danish companies who have either distributed dividends or paid interest to parent companies in other EU Member States or countries with which Denmark has concluded double taxation treaties.
-Ever since these cases were first initiated back in 2008, Plesner has played a leading role in the proceedings.
+In recent years, the Danish tax administration ("DTA") has launched a large number of tax claims against Danish companies who have either distributed dividends or paid interest to parent companies in other EU Member States or countries with which Denmark has concluded double taxation treaties.
+Ever since these cases were first initiated back in 2008, Plesner has played a leading role in the proceedings which with the Danish Supreme Court's judgments from January, May and June 2023 are now nearing a final conclusion.

 The DTA claims that the parent companies in question are so-called conduit companies because the amounts received, according to the DTA, have been passed on to group related entities in tax haven countries.
 The parent companies are consequently not the beneficial owners of the dividends or interest received - the Parent-Subsidiary Directive and the Interest and Royalties Directive have been abused - and the Danish subsidiaries should therefore have withheld tax at source in connection with such payments.
 As they failed to do so, the DTA is of the opinion that the Danish companies are liable for payment of the tax.